saleor/apps/.changeset/three-pans-hug.md

 "products-feed": patch
 ---

-Now, the flag "bundlePagesExternals" is enabled, this means the coldstars time were reduced for this app.
+Now, the flag "bundlePagesExternals" is enabled, this means the cold-starts time were reduced for this app.